As a trained cultural interpreter, Dakota is regularly tasked with breathing life into dead people, ancient places, and mysterious objects.

 We continue to produce a wide variety of short video projects – from commercials to corporate promos and instructional vids to public service announcements – mostly for television.

-In 2012, we premiered the Kickstarter-funded project Movie On A Stick, which will branch out to a into a weekly video podcast series in 2014.
-And we were recently commissioned by the Springfield Art Museum to design and produce an alternate reality game (ARG) to debut in summer 2014.
+In 2012, we premiered the Kickstarter-funded project Movie On A Stick, which became a weekly video podcast series in 2014.
+And we were commissioned by the Springfield Art Museum to design and produce an alternate reality game (ARG) that successfully debuted in summer 2014.